pvcraven/arcade_book/source/chapters/01_setup/setup.rst

 Your development computer will need:

 * The Python_ programming language and the Arcade_ code library.
 * An editor to type in your programs.
-(We'll use a programm called PyCharm_.)
+(We'll use a programm called PyCharm_.
+  You can get a `student license`_ for free.)
 * A version control system to track and turn in your work.
 (Git/SourceTree_/BitBucket_)
 * A minor configuration tweak so we can see file extensions.